-Ross Stores, Inc. (ROST) CEO Barbara Rentler on Q1 2020 Results - Earnings Call Transcript

 In addition, we expect to reopen our corporate and buying offices in the coming months.
 As with our stores, we are putting in place additional health and safety measures across all areas of these facilities.

 Turning now to our financials.
-As noted in today's press release, our first quarter results reflect the unprecedented impact, the COVID-19 pandemic has had on our business, which led to the closure of all stores from March 20th, through the end of the quarter and of our first quarterly loss in more than 30 years.
+As noted in today's press release, our first quarter results reflect the unprecedented impact the COVID-19 pandemic has had on our business, which led to the closure of all stores from March 20th through the end of the quarter, and of our first quarterly loss in more than 30 years.

 Total sales for the quarter were $1.8 billion, down from $3.8 billion in the prior year.
 Given that stores were open for less than seven weeks of the 13-week period, the comparable store sales metric is not meaningful for the quarter.
 For the 13 weeks ended May 2, 2020, we incurred a loss per share of $0.87 versus earnings per share of $1.15 for the same period last year.

 The net loss for the period was $306 million versus net income of $421 million last year.
-In addition to the significant negative impact due to the lack of revenue from the closure of all stores beginning stores beginning March 20th, our operating loss also includes a one-time non-cash inventory valuation charge relating to the portion of the inventory that we now expect to sell below our original cost.
+In addition to the significant negative impact due to the lack of revenue from the closure of all stores beginning March 20th, our operating loss also includes a one-time non-cash inventory valuation charge relating to the portion of the inventory that we now expect to sell below our original cost.

-As we ended the quarter, total consolidated inventories, net of this valuation charge were down 3% over the prior year with packaway levels at 42% of the total, compared to the total compared to last year's 44%.
+As we ended the quarter, total consolidated inventories, net of this valuation charge were down 3% over the prior year with packaway levels at 42% of the total, compared to last year's 44%.
 Average in-store inventories were up 1% at quarter end versus the same period last year.

 Turning to store growth.
 We opened 20 Ross and seven dd’s DISCOUNTS locations in the first quarter and ended the period with 1,832 total stores.
 Given the significant uncertainty of consumer behavior, and shopping patterns as stores reopen, we will not open new stores in the current quarter and now expect to open about 39 stores this fall for a total of 66 new stores for the full year.